DKranzMAT/clean-drupal10-install/README.md

 # FA Demo — Drupal 10 × Component-led UX

-A lightweight, interview-ready Drupal 10 demo based on the **Drupal Simple** starter, with a custom front-end theme inspired by **Feeding America’s** branding and storytelling patterns.
+A lightweight, interview-ready Drupal 10 demo with a custom front-end theme inspired by **Feeding America’s** branding and storytelling patterns.

 This project demonstrates how to: